Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 “I’m going to be so presidential, you’re going to be so bored.”
 He might also quit tweeting.
 (He did not make anyone bored, and he only stopped tweeting this month, because he was banned.)

 “I would not be a president who took vacations.
 I would not be a president that takes time off.”
 Trump said he will make time for golf but promised to “always play with leaders of countries and people that can help us.”
-(Trump played golf even more than Barack Obama, whom he often regularly criticized for playing too much golf, and he rarely did so with people of such stature.
+(Trump played golf even more than Obama, whom he often regularly criticized for playing too much golf, and he rarely did so with people of such stature.
 He also spent lots of time at his properties away from the White House.)

 “If I draw a line in the sand, I will enforce it.”
-(He threatened North Korea with “fire and fury” if it continued to threaten the United States, but despite cordial relations with Kim Jong Un, the threats remained.)
+(He threatened North Korea with “fire and fury” if it continued to threaten the United States, but despite cordial relations with Kim, the threats remained.)

 Fully focus on the presidency and put his three oldest children — Donald Trump Jr., Ivanka Trump and Eric Trump — in charge of running his company.
-(Ivanka Trump joined the White House, and Trump there have been signs that Trump hasn’t completely distanced himself from his businesses.)
+(Ivanka Trump joined the White House, and there have been signs that Trump hasn’t completely distanced himself from his businesses.)

 Lower the corporate tax rate to 15 percent and get rid of most corporate tax loopholes or incentives.
 Allow corporations a one-time window to transfer money being held overseas, charging a much-reduced 10 percent tax.
-(The Corporate tax rate remains at 21 percent — thought that’s down from 35 percent.)
+(The corporate tax rate remains at 21 percent — thought that’s down from 35 percent.)

 “We are going to have the biggest tax cuts since Ronald Reagan.”
-(The rump tax cut was nearly 0.9 percent of GDP, compared to 2.89 percent of GDP for Ronald Reagan’s 1981 tax cut.
-Data show it’s only the eighth-largest on-record.)
+(The Trump tax cut was nearly 0.9 percent of GDP, compared with 2.89 percent of GDP for President Reagan’s 1981 tax cut.
+Data show it’s only the eighth-largest on record.)

 Negotiate trade deals with individual countries instead of regions.
 Trump would gather together the “smartest negotiators in the world” and assign them each a country.
 Billionaire hedge fund manager Carl Icahn would be in charge of trade negotiations with China and Japan.
-(Icahn advised on regulatory reform but quit without ever holding a formal position.
-There is no evidence that individuals like him were hired to handle trade deals with specific countries.)
+(Icahn advised on regulatory reform but quit without holding a formal position.
+There is no evidence that individuals such as him were hired to handle trade deals with specific countries.)

 Impose a 45 percent tariff on Chinese products imported into the United States.
 (Trump’s trade war hasn’t gone this far.)